haandol/picapica/README.md

-# Cross Region CodeCommit Replication
+# PICAPICA - Cross Region CodeCommit Replication

 This repository is for replicating codecommit across regions on same account